burnzoire/bakery/README.md

 Tests can be run from with the following (with documentation formatting):

 ```
-docker-compose run --rm -e RAILS_ENV=test web rspec -f -d .
+docker-compose run --rm -e RAILS_ENV=test web rspec -f d .
 ```

 ## UI

 Of course the UI is basic but I felt it fits the brief OK.
-It can be accessed at `http://localhost:3000/orders`.
+It can be accessed at `http://localhost:3000`.
 Create an order, and then add items as desired... yum yum.
 Items and their packs can be modified from `http://localhost:3000/items`.

 ## Notes